Supported Target Devices and Development Hosts

 - Ubuntu Linux 64-bit (20.04 LTS or later)

 - Windows 10 64-bit

-As a development host, support for macOS 10.15 (or later) with a limited functionality has been provided for some customers by Qt Professional Services.
+Note: Support for macOS 10.10 (or later) with a limited functionality has been provided for some customers by Qt Consulting Services.
 For more information, contact us.

 Release dates and support end-of-life dates for each Qt version are listed in Supported Platforms and Configurations.